2017 taxes & the Health Insurance Marketplace®

 - More about Forms 1095-B or 1095-C from the IRS.

 If you and your dependents were covered by job-based health insurance for all months of 2017:

 - Check the “Full-year coverage” box on your federal income tax form.

 Don't delay filing your taxes only because you didn't get Form 1095-B or 1095-C.

 If you got Form 1095-B or 1095-C, don't include it with your tax return.
 Save it along with your other tax documents.

-If you were enrolled in a job-based health coverage for only part of 2017, or other family members had different coverage, visit the relevant pages below.
+If you were enrolled in a Marketplace plan without premium tax credits for only part of 2017, or other household members had different coverage, visit these pages for enrollment in: